didats/PostmanToAPIInput/README.md

 ## How to use
 Make sure you have installed Go on your computer.
 ### **\# go run main.go**
-Postman file path: /path/to/postman/file.json
+Postman file path: /path/to/postman/file.json.
-Path to save the file: /path/to/save
+Path to save the file: /path/to/save.
-Base struct name: (optional)
+Base struct name: (optional).
 *File saved to: /path/to/save/APIInput.swift*

 ## API Input Format